top of page

 This is emphasised by an unusual feature of the overall composition built on a simple single-point perspective grid.
 The vertical centre line is placed almost at the right edge of the picture frame and the horizon’s vanishing or infinity point is centred on the book held by Zechariah.

-It’s not without reason that Van Eyck has chosen to deliberately draw the viewer’s attention to this area of the painting and its detail.
-He does the same with the placing of the mirror as the central focus in the Arnolfini Portrait.
+It’s not without reason that Van Eyck chose to deliberately draw the viewer’s attention to this area of the painting and its detail.
+He did the same with the placing of the mirror as the central focus in the Arnolfini Portrait.
 The two features are related.
 What is seen in the back room of the Baptist miniature forms part of the back room reflected in the Arnolfini mirror!
 More on this later in the presentation.

 The Birth of John the Baptist